Relationships are key: Engaging with Family Day Care

 The educators reported feeling highly inspired and motivated by the centre tour visit and feedback highlighted the value of seeing a variety of physical environments, opportunities for play and inclusive practices and strategies in action.
 The exposure to diverse pedagogical styles strengthened their understanding of the Early Years Learning Framework and supported them in aligning their own practices with best-practice standards in Early Childhood Education.
 The visit enhanced collaboration and relationship-building across services and all educators were open, welcoming, and generous in sharing their knowledge and resources.
 This initiative has encouraged all participants to stay in contact and continue sharing ideas, reinforcing a supportive professional network across the remote region.
 By engaging in collaborative learning, they developed greater confidence in their roles and a renewed commitment to continuous improvement.

 Through reflection, observation, and collaboration, educators gained new skills, broadened their professional knowledge, and strengthened their connections within the ECEC community.
-This annual initiative continues to be an effective strategy for supporting professional growth, increasing inclusive practices, and long-term sustainability of Early Childhood Education in regional and remote communities.
+This annual initiative continues to be an effective strategy for supporting professional growth, increasing inclusive practices, and long-term sustainability and connection of Early Childhood Education in regional and remote communities.